kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

   eviction.

 The Eviction is considered canceled if:
-- All requesters' intents are set to `Withdrawn`.
+- All requesters' intents (.spec.intent) are set to `Withdrawn`.

 The EvictionRequest is considered canceled if:
 - Validation fails after eviction request is created, for example the target pod is not found.
 This additional validation is enforced by the eviction request controller.
-- All requesters' intents are set to `Withdrawn`.
+- All requesters' intents (.spec.intent) are set to `Withdrawn`.
 This has been taken over from the Eviction cancellation reasons above.

 Eviction controller will signal each of these by setting  `Canceled` or `Evicted` conditions to `True` in the EvictionRequest and Eviction objects.
 See [Condition synchronization](#condition-synchronization) for more details.

-Requesters should be able to delete the EvictionRequest when the `Canceled` or `Evicted` condition is `True`.
+Requesters are expected to delete the EvictionRequest when the `Canceled` or `Evicted` condition is `True`, after they have processed the EvictionRequest and Eviction status.
+Although early deletion instead of cancellation is supported, it should generally be avoided in order to give responders time to react to such an abrupt cancellation.
+Setting .spec.intent to `Withdrawn` and delete with a delay is preferred.
+Eviction objects have an ownerReference set to all matching EvictionRequests and are subject to garbage collection.

 ### EvictionRequest Cancellation Examples